Cross of Independence

-Cross of Independence (Krzyż Niepodległości) was second highest Polish military decorations between World Wars I and II.
+Cross of Independence (Krzyż Niepodległości) was the second highest Polish military decoration between World Wars I and II.
 It was awarded to individuals who had fought actively for the independence of Poland, and was released in three classes.

 History

 The Cross of Independence was established with a decree of the President of Poland of 29 October 1930.
 It was to be awarded to the people who laid foundations for the independence of the Fatherland before the World War or during it, as well as during the fights between 1818 and 1921, with the exception of the Polish-Russian War.
-After 1938 it was also awarded to people responsible for Zaolzie's annexation by Poland.
+After 1938 it was also awarded to people responsible for Trans-Olza's annexation by Poland.

 Although the cross without the swords was awarded mainly to the civilians, all versions were considered to be military decorations.
 If awarded to a soldier it was worn before the 4th class of the Polonia Restituta and when awarded to a civilian – before the Volunteer Cross for War (Medal Ochotniczy za Wojnę).

 The recipients of all grades of the Cross of Independence had a right to be elected to the Senate of Poland, the right to travel by Polish State Railways free of charge and a right to send their children to the schools of their choice free of charge.